Alcohol withdrawal syndrome: Kindling

-Kindling is a phenomenon where repeated alcohol detoxifications leads to an increased severity of the withdrawal syndrome.
+Kindling is a phenomenon where repeated alcohol detoxifications lead to an increased severity of the withdrawal syndrome.
 For example, binge drinkers may initially experience no withdrawal symptoms, but with each period of alcohol use followed by cessation, their withdrawal symptoms intensify in severity and may eventually result in full-blown delirium tremens with convulsive seizures.
-Alcoholics who experience seizures during detoxification are more likely to have had previous episodes of alcohol detoxification than patients who did not have seizures during withdrawal.
+Alcoholics who experience seizures during detoxification are more likely to have had previous episodes of alcohol detoxification than patients who do not have seizures during withdrawal.
 In addition, people with previous withdrawal syndromes are more likely to have more medically complicated alcohol withdrawal symptoms.

-Kindling can cause complications and may increase the risk of relapse, alcohol-related brain damage and cognitive deficits.
+Kindling can cause complications and may increase the risk of relapse, alcohol-related brain damage, and cognitive deficits.
 Chronic alcohol misuse and kindling via multiple alcohol withdrawals may lead to permanent alterations in the GABA_{A} receptors.
-The mechanism behind kindling is sensitization of some neuronal systems and desensitization of other neuronal systems which leads to increasingly gross neurochemical imbalances.
-This in turn leads to more profound withdrawal symptoms including anxiety, convulsions and neurotoxicity.
+The mechanism behind kindling is sensitization of some neuronal systems and desensitization of other neuronal systems, which leads to increasingly gross neurochemical imbalances.
+This in turn leads to more profound withdrawal symptoms including anxiety, convulsions, and neurotoxicity.

-Binge drinking is associated with increased impulsivity, impairments in spatial working memory and impaired emotional learning.
+Binge drinking is associated with increased impulsivity, impairments in spatial working memory, and impaired emotional learning.
 These adverse effects are believed to be due to the neurotoxic effects of repeated withdrawal from alcohol on aberrant neuronal plasticity and cortical damage.
-Repeated periods of acute intoxication followed by acute detoxification has profound effects on the brain and is associated with an increased risk of seizures as well as cognitive deficits.
-The effects on the brain are similar to those seen in alcoholics who have detoxified repeatedly but not as severe as in alcoholics who have no history of prior detox.
+Repeated periods of acute intoxication followed by acute detoxification have profound effects on the brain and are associated with an increased risk of seizures as well as cognitive deficits.
+The effects on the brain are similar to those seen in alcoholics who have detoxified repeatedly, but not as severe as in alcoholics who have no history of prior detox.
 Thus, the acute withdrawal syndrome appears to be the most important factor in causing damage or impairment to brain function.
 The brain regions most sensitive to harm from binge drinking are the amygdala and prefrontal cortex.

 People in adolescence who experience repeated withdrawals from binge drinking show impairments of long-term nonverbal memory.
 Alcoholics who have had two or more alcohol withdrawals show more frontal lobe cognitive dysfunction than those who have experienced one or no prior withdrawals.
 Kindling of neurons is the proposed cause of withdrawal-related cognitive damage.
 Kindling from repeated withdrawals leads to accumulating neuroadaptive changes.
 Kindling may also be the reason for cognitive damage seen in binge drinkers.

 Diagnosis

-Many hospitals use the Clinical Institute Withdrawal Assessment for Alcohol (CIWA) protocol in order to assess the level of withdrawal present and therefore the amount of medication needed.
-When overuse of alcohol is suspected but drinking history is unclear, testing for elevated values of carbohydrate-deficient transferrin or gammaglutamyl transferase can help make the diagnosis of alcohol overuse and dependence more clear.
+Many hospitals use the Clinical Institute Withdrawal Assessment for Alcohol (CIWA) protocol to assess the level of withdrawal present and therefore the amount of medication needed.
+When overuse of alcohol is suspected but drinking history is unclear, testing for elevated values of carbohydrate-deficient transferrin or gamma-glutamyl transferase can help make the diagnosis of alcohol overuse and dependence clearer.
 The CIWA has also been shortened (now called the CIWA-Ar), while retaining its validity and reliability, to help assess patients more efficiently due to the life-threatening nature of alcohol withdrawal.